joelkuiper/variable-taxon-mapper/README.md

 This is a tool designed to map free-text variable metadata (from datasets) to a curated biomedical taxonomy.
 It achieves this by combining embedding-based similarity search with a Large Language Model (LLM) for final label selection.
 At a high level, the pipeline works as follows:

--   **Input Data**: The tool expects two CSV files as input: one containing the variables (with fields like dataset name, variable label, variable name, description, etc.), and another containing the taxonomy (a list of *keywords* or terms with their parent relationships).
+-   **Input Data**: The tool expects two tabular files (CSV, Parquet, or Feather) as input: one containing the variables (with fields like dataset name, variable label, variable name, description, etc.), and another containing the taxonomy (a list of *keywords* or terms with their parent relationships).
 The taxonomy is treated as a directed acyclic graph (essentially a hierarchy/forest) where each node has at most one parent.
+At minimum, the taxonomy table must expose columns for the keyword `name` and its `parent`; optional fields such as `parents` (multi-parent delimited list), `order`, `label`, and `definition` are honoured when present.

 -   **Taxonomy Construction**: The taxonomy CSV is read and transformed into a directed acyclic graph (DAG) using `networkx`.
 Each term becomes a node, and parent-child relationships become directed edges.
 The code enforces that the graph remains acyclic and that no term has multiple parents, throwing an error if a cycle or multi-parent is detected.
 This ensures a tree (or forest) structure, which is important for defining ancestor/descendant relationships in evaluation.